theodore-michel/pbo/README.md

   <img align="right" width="350" alt="logo" src="pbo/msc/logo.png">
 </p>

+> [!Note]
+> This repository is a fork of the original repository by J. Viquerat et al. (<a href="https://github.com/jviquerat/pbo">jviquerat/pbo</a>) (in Python 3.6), adapted to Python 3.11 and TensorFlow 2.19.0 by T. Michel.

 PBO (policy-based optimization) is a degenerate policy gradient algorithm used for black-box optimization.
 It shares common traits with both DRL (deep reinforcement learning) policy gradient methods, and ES (evolution strategies) techniques.
 In this repository, we present a parallel PBO algorithm with full covariance matrix adaptation, along with a few demonstrative applications.
 The related pre-print can be found <a href="https://arxiv.org/abs/2104.06175">here</a> and the formal paper <a href="https://link.springer.com/article/10.1007/s00521-022-07779-0">here</a>.
 This paper formalizes the approach used in previous related works:

 - Direct shape optimization through deep reinforcement learning (<a href="https://www.sciencedirect.com/science/article/pii/S0021999120308548">paper</a>, <a href="https://arxiv.org/pdf/1908.09885.pdf">pre-print</a> and <a href="https://github.com/jviquerat/drl_shape_optimization">github repository</a>),